How to Manually Open and Close a Garage Door

 • A torsion spring is broken.

 Some of these problems are easy to fix, and you can be back to using your garage door normally in seconds.
-However, others require repair, which means you’ll need a professional.
-While you wait for assistance, you can follow our tips to manually open and close your garage door without your remote or opener.
+However, others require garage door repair service, which means you’ll need a professional garage door technician.
+While you wait for assistance, you can follow our tips to manually open and close your garage door without your garage door opener or remote.

-HOW TO OPEN YOUR DOOR FROM THE INSIDE
+HOW TO OPEN YOUR GARAGE DOOR FROM THE INSIDE

 Follow these steps if you can’t open the door when you’re inside your garage: